jarieramaa/ImmoEliza_API/README.md

 # Application Program Interface (API)

+## Connecting to Heroku service

+This application is located in the address: https://jari-prediction.herokuapp.com/.

+By sending for example GET request to that address https://jari-prediction.herokuapp.com/ should respond you a dictionary as seen in next chapter 'alive'.
+From there you know that your connection is working.

 This section briefly describes the API interface and what data the interface expects.

 | Usage      | Type | Address       |